top of page

 564 Main St

-Gary Nickerson joins us to share his work on the dig and arranging of the exhibit of artifacts in the Caleb Nickerson Homestead, and how the living history museum has helped him to “dig” deeper into his roots.
+We're kicking of History Month a week early with Gary Nickerson, who will share his work on the archeological dig and artifacts from the Nickerson Family Association site, and how the living history museum has helped him to “dig” deeper into his roots.

 More info